TABC Mission Statement

 The organization’s mission is to (1) promote a barrier-free transatlantic market that contributes to economic growth, innovation, and security; (2) foster discussion and the exchange of ideas among business and government leaders; and (3) serve as platform for EU and US companies to jointly address trade and investment barriers in third countries.

 About the TABC

-The TABC is a cross-sectoral business association representing 70+ global companies headquartered in the U.S. and EU.
+The TABC is a cross-sectoral business association representing global companies headquartered in the U.S. and EU.
 We work with companies across multiple sectors and policy levels, including the strategic level with the TransAtlantic Business Dialogue (TABD), a program which brings together C-suite executives and high level government officials.
-The TABC is the main business interlocutor to both the U.S. Government and European Commission on international trade and investment issues.
-We stand out as the only transatlantic business organization uniquely placed to provide one voice for EU and U.S. companies in the Transatlantic Trade and Investment Partnership (TTIP).
+TABC stands out as the only officially recognized transatlantic voice of business on trade and investment issues.

 On January 1, 2013, Trans-Atlantic Business Council (TABC) was created as the result of a merger between TransAtlantic Business Dialogue (TABD) and European-American Business Council (EABC).